Request for Proposals From Small City-Based Nonprofit Arts & Cultural Groups to Build Capacity

-In 2016, The New York Community Trust will make 5 - 10 grants to help increase the capacity of small City arts groups with operating budgets between $250,000 and $1.5 million, especially minority-led agencies and groups located in neighborhoods outside of Manhattan that have historically had access to fewer resources.
+In 2017, The New York Community Trust will make 5 - 10 grants to help increase the capacity of City arts groups with operating budgets between $250,000 and $1.5 million.
+Priority will be given to agencies led by African, Latino, Asian, Arab, and Native Americans and to groups located in neighborhoods outside of Manhattan that have historically had access to fewer resources.
 Grants will help groups facing a critical juncture, such as generational or leadership change, mergers, sale or purchase of a facility, or other rare but significant challenges.
 Grants will help groups carry out a specific capacity-building project designed to sustain the organization over the long term.
 Grants are expected to help groups resolve administrative challenges, increase efficiency, start a new program, or explore innovative or adaptive responses to extraordinary challenges.
 Proposals seeking assistance with fundraising, capital projects, presentations of specific exhibitions or performances, or general operating support will not be considered.

 - Applicants should be organizations with 501(c)(3) status.
 Unincorporated organizations may only apply using a fiscal sponsor.

-- Applicants will have an annual operating budget ranging from $250,000 to $1.5 million.
+- Applicants will have an annual cash (not including in-kind) operating budget ranging from $250,000 to $1.5 million.
 An audit or IRS 990 tax filing will confirm organizational size.
 If a group is working with a fiscal sponsor, the annual operating budget of the applicant (not the fiscal sponsor) will be in the $250,000 to $1.5 million range.